Oh, God! (film): Plot

-Sometime later, after hearing the ringing of a public telephone, Jerry meets up with God once again.
-God states he's going on a trip to spend some time with animals.
+Some time later, Jerry meets God again.
+God states that He is going on a trip to spend some time with animals.
 Jerry expresses worry that they failed, but God compares him to Johnny Appleseed, saying he was given the best seeds and they will take root.
-Jerry then says he has lost his job and that everybody thinks he's a nut, but God assures him that there are other supermarkets and that he's in "good company".
-God had said to Jerry earlier: "lose a job; save a world".
-God gets ready to leave and says that he will not be coming back.
+God prepares to leave and says He will not be coming back.
 Jerry then asks what to do if he needs to talk with him.
-God says to him "I'll tell you what, you talk.
-I'll listen".
-He then disappears.
+God says, "I'll tell you what, you talk.
+I'll listen.”
 Jerry smiles as God departs.